-- 4. Infirmities entail regret and humiliation.
-Sin always produces guilt. - 5.
-Infirmities in well-instructed souls do not interrupt communion with God.
+4. Infirmities entail regret and humiliation.
+Sin always produces guilt.

+5. Infirmities in well-instructed souls do not interrupt communion with God.
 Sin cuts the telegraphic communication with heaven.
 The infirmities of unenlightened believers, being regarded as sins, may produce condemnation and sunder communion, by destroying confidence in God.
-Thousands are in this sad condition. - 6.
-Infirmities, hidden from ourselves, (Psa. xix, 12,) are covered by the blood of Christ without a definite act of faith, in the case of the soul vitally united with him.
+Thousands are in this sad condition.

+6. Infirmities, hidden from ourselves, are covered by the blood of Christ without a definite act of faith, in the case of the soul vitally united with Him.
 On the great day of atonement the errors of the individual Hebrew were put away through the blood of sprinkling, without offering a special victim for himself.
-Heb. ix, 7.
-Sins demand a special resort to the blood of sprinkling and an act of reliance on Christ. - 7.
-Infirmities are without remedy so long as we are in the body.
+"But into the second (tabernacle) went the high priest alone once every year, not without blood, which he offered for himself, and for the errors of the people" (Heb. ix.
+7).
+Sins demand a special personal resort to the blood of sprinkling and an act of reliance on Christ.

+7. Infirmities are without remedy so long as we are in the body.
 Sins, by the keeping power of Christ, are avoidable through every hour of our regenerate life.
-Both of these truths are in Jude's ascription, "Now unto Him that is able to keep you from falling [into sin, or, as the Vulgate reads, sine peccato, without sin,] and to present you faultless [without infirmity, not here, but in the presence of his glory with exceeding joy," etc. Jude understood the distinction between faults, or infirmities, and sins.
+Both of these truths are in Jude's ascription, "Now unto Him that is able to keep you from falling [into sin, or, as the Vulgate reads, sine peccato, without sin], and to present you faultless [without infirmity, not here, but] in the presence of His glory with exceeding joy," etc. Jude understood the distinction between faults, or infirmities, and sins.
 In his scheme of Christian perfection faults are to disappear in the life to come, but we are to be saved from sins now.

-8. A thousand infirmities are consistent with perfect love, but not one sin.
-"Who can understand his errors?
+8. A thousand infirmities are consistent with perfect love, but not one sin, "who can understand his errors?
 Cleanse thou me from secret [unconscious] faults.
-Keep back thy servant, also, from presumptuous [willful, highhanded] sins; let them not have dominion over me; then shall I be upright, [Hebrew, perfect,] and I shall be innocent from the great transgression."
+Keep back Thy servant, also, from presumptuous [wilful, high-handed] sins; let them not have dominion over me; then shall I be upright [Hebrew, perfect], and I shall be innocent from the great transgression."
 Here the psalmist expects to fall into errors and unconscious faults, and he prays to be cleansed from them, but he prays to be kept from known and voluntary sins.

 Hence it is evident that sins are incompatible with David's idea of perfection; and that unnoticed and involuntary errors or faults, are not.
 This distinction is strongly confirmed by an inquiry into the facts of David's life, and God's verdict respecting his character.
-In I Kings xv, 5 we are assured that he "did that which was right in the eyes of the Lord, and turned not aside from any thing that He commanded him, all the days of his life, save only in the matter of Uriah, the Hittite."
+In I Kings xv.
+5, we are assured that he "did that which was right in the eyes of the Lord, and turned not aside from any thing that He commanded him, all the days of his life, save only in the matter of Uriah, the Hittite."
 From all "presumptuous sins," save one, David was kept.
 Notwithstanding his infirmities, he did that which was right in the eyes of the Lord, with one sad and solitary exception.